 I had always heard that locals resented the influx of people moving in, the overdevelopment, and, rightfully so, the increased traffic.
 There will always be heated debates over housing and congestion.
 Fall foliage tourist season is also…crazy.

 We have never met anyone face-to-face that has expressed any concern for having us here.
 Luckily, new friends embraced us with open arms and tons of booze — transplants and locals, alike.
 Asheville is full of transplants, and we made friends here easily.

-We purchased a home in an established neighborhood — a ’90s home that needs major updating (popcorn ceilings, GAH) — and we work, eat, and spend our time and money in Asheville, giving back to local businesses and the economy.
+We purchased a home in an established neighborhood — a ’90s home that needs major updating (popcorn ceilings, GAH).
+We work, eat, and spend our time and money in Asheville, giving back to local businesses and the economy.